- 1 Do I have to include all debts in a debt management plan?

 In theory you can include an array of different unsecured debts in a DMP such as:-

 - Bank overdrafts

-If you’re able to negotiate a DMP then normally interest and charges on debts within your DMP will be frozen for a period – however, this is not guaranteed.
+If you’re able to negotiate a debt management plan then normally interest and charges on debts within the plan will be frozen for a period – however, this is not guaranteed.
 When negotiating a DMP all of the credit accounts included will be closed.